ryanzhou7/fastapp_course/ch2_mise_prereq.md

 ---

-Now, the following might feel a bit like a tangent, but it is important because learning these commonly used unix commands is very helpful for backend server management / deployment scripts / day to day use cases.
+Now, the following might feel a bit like a tangent, but it is important because learning these commonly used unix commands is very helpful for backend server management / deployment scripts / day to day use cases / and for demystifying development tools.

 ###### Question